 While graphing calculators also have a high definition screen that is quite vivid, Scientific calculators are less costly options that are ideal for schools and some workplaces.
 Students are usually given a specific recommendation of the required calculator in their list of supplies to purchase.
 This is most likely to be a scientific calculator.

 2. Q: What kind of calculator do you need for high school?

 A:- For most high school math students, the kind of calculator needed is sufficient to deal with Geometry and Algebra.
 Topics that may also require the use of a calculator include linear equations, plotting graphs, and inequalities (an advanced topic).

-The scientific calculator is usually recommended to meet the needs of high school maths students.
+The scientific calculator is usually recommended to meet the needs of high school math students.
 Specific scientific calculators are recommended because they are simple to use and cost less.
 As the high school student advances, the need for a more robust instrument is greater.
-Graphing calculators is more appropriate for Biology and Chemistry, as well as to produce graphs and spreadsheets.
+Graphing calculators are more appropriate for Biology and Chemistry, as well as to produce graphs and spreadsheets.

 3. Q: Is a scientific calculator and a graphing calculator the same thing?

 A:- If you don’t know any better, you might think the scientific calculator and the graphing calculator are the same things.
 They are not.
 Graphing calculators have a greater range of functions and capabilities than the scientific one.

 In actual fact, the graphing calculator can show work that was done in the past (on the same screen), produce graphs for equations (the scientific calculators, of course, cannot), produce tables, and can also factor (depending on the type of calculator).
 The display screen of a graphing calculator is usually larger, to enable the presentation of graphs.
 You also know the difference between these two types of calculators buys the more expensive price tag of the graphing calculator.